- Who We Are

 Girl Scout National Headquarters and Girl Scout Museum, New York, N.Y.

 The Girl Scouts of the USA headquarters also features a museum, open to the public, curated by the National Historic Preservation Center, and filled with the artifacts and ephemera that tell a story about strength and change.
-Centrally located just two blocks from the Empire State Building and ten blocks from Rockefeller Center, National Headquarters is a highlight of any trip to New York.
+Centrally located in midtown, National Headquarters is a highlight of any trip to New York.

 England, Switzerland, India, and Mexico are home to the World Association of Girl Guides and Girl Scouts (WAGGGS) four world centers where girls from around the globe can learn more about each other, the Girl Guide/Girl Scout Movement, and the countries they are visiting.
 The centers sometimes offer special programs, and the facilities provide inexpensive lodging for members of the World Association of Girl Guides and Girl Scouts.